Blog

 These different types differ in terms of the respective regulatory requirements and thus in terms of the different interfaces to the technical documentation of the medical device to be examined.

-Figure 4: Article 74 of the MDR (Source: presentation slides, BfArM event, https://www.bfarm.de/DE/Service/Events/Dialogveranstaltungen/2021/210505-klinische_Pruefungen_von_MP.html )
+Figure 4: Article 74 of the MDR (Source: Presentation slides, BfArM event, https://www.bfarm.de/DE/Service/Veranstaltungen/Dialogveranstaltungen/2021/210505-klinische_Pruefungen_von_MP.html )

 2. Documents to be submitted for DiGA studies

-Note: This is exactly where it is recommended to use the interface on the DiGA topic of “medical benefits” or patient-relevant structural and procedural improvements, because this data can then be used to update the clinical assessment after the DiGA study.
+Note: This is precisely where the use of the interface to the DiGA topic "medical benefit" or patient-relevant structural and procedural improvements is recommended, because this data can then be used in the update of the clinical assessment after the DiGA study.

 • Test plan - attachments according to appendix XV chapter.
 II 3 MDR.